 The Café/Bar offers a food and beverage service operated by HCC's Catering Service (HC3S).
-Please explain the new/changed service/policy/project A new model is proposed for WDC, which transfers operational responsibility for the building from HCC to HCT.
+Please explain the new/changed service/policy/project The Cate/Bar offers a food and beverage service operated by HCC's Catering Service (HC3S).
+A new model is proposed for WDC, which transfers operational responsibility for the building from HCC to HCT.
 HCT will assume responsibility for the cultural programme, premises management and costs, and operate the Café/Bar.
 Hampshire Libraries will continue to deliver high-performing library services within the building.
 A refurbishment of the building, funded jointly by HCC and HCT, will include essential maintenance works, interior refurbishment and spatial reorganisation.
 The capital works will support key objectives for the partnership, including improving the quality and quantity of cultural experiences on offer, and improving the long-term financial sustainability for both organisations through operational efficiencies and improvements to revenue-generating facilities such as the Café/Bar and retail area.
 This model builds upon existing partnership working and will enable both organisations to realise financial benefits, increase public access and participation, and secure investment at a time of financial challenge.
 It will secure the long-term financial viability of the site.
 Whilst the overall staff headcount within the building will remain the same, over time proportionally more staff will be employed by HCT and proportionally fewer by HCC.
 It is expected that staffing changes will be managed through natural turnover.
 However, if over time the staffing reductions have not been realised, then formal process will be followed.
 The Café/Bar is currently operated by Hampshire County Council Catering Services (HC3S).
 However, it is proposed that the Café/Bar transfers to HCT as part of the partnership agreement.
 Therefore, all eligible employees who are employed in the Café/Bar by HC3S will automatically transfer from HCC to HCT as part of a formal TUPE process.